odabyskov/DeepLearningProject/README.md

 ## 2. Data Handling
 Along with the `QM9DataHandler` class, this folder contains all trained models in the folder `models` and a folder `data` that contains the validation data for each model in pickle file format.

-The `QM9DataHandler` is initialized with qm9 data.
+The `QM9DataHandler` is initialized with QM9 data.
 It works like an iterable and returns all relevant data in `dict` format.
 The `dict` contains the following keys:

 * `positions`: The positions of the atoms in the molecule.
 * `atom_numbers`: The atomic numbers in sequence in the given molecule.
 * `atom_mask`: A mask to indicate the positions of the chosen atom in the molecule.
 * `properties`: The property values of the molecule.

 When data is fetch, you can parse a trained model to the `fetch_model_output` function.
 This will return the output of the model for the given data.
-The output will update the previous dict, such that it will contain the following keys:
+The output will update the previous `dict`, such that it will contain the following keys:

 * `positions`: The positions of the atoms in the molecule.
 * `atom_numbers`: The atomic numbers in sequence in the given molecule.